ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 Inundated Fraction Prediction
 ----------------------------------

-We developed a simplified dynamic representation of spatial inundation based on recent work by :ref:`Prigent et al. (2007)<Prigentetal2007>`, who described a multi-satellite approach to estimate the global monthly inundated fraction (:math:`{F}_{i}`) over an equal area grid (0.25 :math:`\circ`  \ :math:`\times`\ 0.25\ :math:`\circ` at the equator)
+A simplified dynamic representation of spatial inundation based on recent work by :ref:`Prigent et al. (2007)<Prigentetal2007>` is used.
+Prigent et al. (2007) described a multi-satellite approach to estimate the global monthly inundated fraction (:math:`{F}_{i}`) over an equal area grid (0.25 :math:`\circ`  \ :math:`\times`\ 0.25\ :math:`\circ` at the equator)